 The four-year Doctor of Veterinary Medicine (DVM) is offered by the University of Saskatchewan's Western College of Veterinary Medicine (WCVM).

 Established in 1963, the WCVM is the premier centre of veterinary education, research and clinical expertise.
-It serves as the regional veterinary college for Canada’s four western provinces and the northern territories.
+It serves as the regional veterinary college for Canada’s western provinces and the northern territories.
 As one of Canada’s five veterinary colleges, the WCVM is a key member of Canada’s veterinary, public health and food safety networks.

 Admissions Office, Room 3101